-My favorite things: Purple, penguins, good choral harmonies, escargot, birthday cake oreos and running.
+My favorite things: purple, penguins, good choral harmonies, escargot, birthday cake oreos, running, and High School Musical marathons

-What makes me laugh: Friends, Winnie the Pooh, my family, The Middle, Christian pick-up lines (“Baby, you’re just like water, except Jesus turned you in FINE!), everything after 2 a.m., and my little sister’s New York accent.
+What makes me laugh: Friends, Winnie the Pooh, my family, The Middle, Christian pick-up lines (“Baby, you’re just like water, except Jesus turned you into FINE!), everything after 2 AM, and my little sister’s New York accent.